Adoption Process

 Selection

-When hamsters are available, I will reach out those on my waitlist who are marked as “ready”.
-Anyone who is “ready” will then receive photos of available hamsters and decide whether they want to take one home or pass.
-If a hamster is selected, then we can begin discussing pickup.
-If you pass, you will be removed from the waitlist and refunded.
+When hamsters are available, I’ll reach out those on the waitlist to send photos.
+From there, you’ll decide if you want to take one home or pass.
+If you choose one, then we can discuss pickup.
+If you pass, you’ll be removed from that litter’s waitlist.

 Please be advised you cannot pick out your hamster in person, nor do I allow visitors to my hamstery.
 I have other pets in my home who become overly excited or stressed with visitors, and there are biosecurity concerns with allowing visitors into my hamstery as well.
 However, I am always happy to provide pictures if requested or answer any questions.